yana-safonova/PatchWorkPlot/README.md

 ## Input Parameters
 ### Required parameters
 `-i INPUT_CONFIG.CSV`: a configuration file containing information about input sequences in the CSV format.
 The configuration file contains the following colummns:
-- `SampleID`: a unique identifier of each sequence (mandatory).
+- `SampleID`: a unique identifier of each sequence (required).
-- `Fasta`: a complete path to each sequence in FASTA format (mandatory).
+- `Fasta`: a complete path to each sequence in FASTA format (required).
-- `Label`: labels will be used in the output plot and, unlike SampleIDs, do not have to be unique to a sequence (mandatory).
+- `Label`: labels will be used in the output plot and, unlike SampleIDs, do not have to be unique to a sequence and can be empty (required).
 - `Annotation`: a complete path to annotation in BED format (optional).

 An example of the configuration file can be found here.